 If the time for cleaning has come, treat your jacket just like all the other clothes before putting them in the washing machine.
 Check the pockets for some personal belongings that you might ruin or they might ruin the jacket.
 Unzip the zippers so the water can get to all the parts without a problem.

 Also, make sure the straps are not fastened and all the trims and flaps are loosened.
-This way you’ll help the washing to be done better and more thorough, but also you’ll avoid eventual damages to the gear.
+This way you’ll help the washing to be done better and more thoroughly, but also you’ll avoid eventual damages to the gear.
 Water is pretty powerful and it can make damages to the straps and the other parts.
-Also, some part might need a different treatment, so have this in mind.
+Also, some parts might need a different treatment, so have this in mind.

 Before you start washing, check your machine for some leftover detergents and cleaning products. these might hurt your jacket more than anything else.
 You can find some special rain jacket detergents that are best to use in these situations, so make sure you’re well prepared.